No products in the cart.

 Management Techniques for Shoulder Pain After Stroke

-During stroke rehabilitation, it’s ideal to treat the central problem as opposed to only addressing the patient’s secondary effects.
-For example, it’s best to improve the cause of shoulder pain so that range of motion and pain responses improve over time.
+During stroke rehabilitation, it’s ideal to treat the central problem as opposed to only addressing the secondary effects.
+For example, in the case of those with shoulder pain after stroke, survivors should strive to address the underlying cause of shoulder pain and promote adaptive brain rewiring, rather than simply finding a way to make the pain go away.

 Positioning Techniques

-Positioning techniques are effective in people with limited movement and strength in the affected arm.
-When this occurs, there is an increased risk for contractures, shoulder subluxation, and pain.
+Positioning techniques are effective for survivors with limited movement and strength in the affected arm.
+These individuals often have an increased risk of contractures, shoulder subluxation, and pain, which can be managed through appropriate postures and positioning techniques.

-Your therapist will be able to show you how to correctly position the arm to avoid these negative outcomes.
-They may also recommend using pillows or certain slings to support your arm at home.
+A physical or occupational therapist can demonstrate how to correctly position the arm to avoid these negative outcomes.
+They may also recommend using wheelchair arm supports, pillows or certain slings for arm support at home.

 Surgery

-If none of the rehabilitation and compensation techniques mentioned above provide relief, your doctor may recommend surgery to help fix your shoulder pain.
-This is usually a last resort.
+If none of the rehabilitation and compensation techniques mentioned above provide relief, doctors may recommend surgery to help alleviate shoulder pain.
+This is relatively uncommon, and typically used as a last resort.

 Relieving Shoulder Pain After Stroke

-Overall, shoulder pain after stroke has a variety of causes.
-Usually, it’s the result of improper positioning, shoulder subluxation, or weakness.
+Shoulder pain after stroke has a variety of causes.
+Often, it is the result of improper positioning, shoulder subluxation, or weakness.
+Shoulder pain after stroke can result in difficulties with daily activities and trouble sleeping, reducing the survivor’s quality of life.

-Therapeutic methods, like physical therapy exercises and mental practice, help improve mobility to relieve pain long-term.
-Other techniques, like medication and slings, may provide faster short-term relief.
+Therapeutic methods, like physical therapy exercises and mental practice, can help improve mobility to relieve pain long-term.
+Other techniques, like medications and orthotics, may provide faster short-term relief.
+It is often most effective to use a combination of rehabilitative methods and management techniques to reduce shoulder pain after stroke, enhance functional abilities, and improve quality of life.

 Discover Award-Winning Neurorehab Tools